Policies & Procedures

 pace of play

 On-course Player Assistants, or Rangers, are provided to monitor the pace of play have and full authority to control and speed-up play on the course.
 Three-ball and two-ball games, as well as singles on the course, have no standing and should not expect to “play through” unless directed by the Player Assistant.
-Five-ball games are not allowed on the course unless approved by the BBGC Professional Staff in advanced.
+Five-ball games are not allowed on the course unless approved by the BBGC Professional Staff in advance.

 Slow play will not be tolerated.
 Groups must follow the instructions of the Player Assistant to maintain a proper pace of play.
 Those groups not able to maintain an acceptable pace of play may be asked to move forward on the course or possibly issued a rain check to return at another time.